xtasysensei/final-year-project/README.md

 #### 2.1 Aim
 This project aims to create a web based app that priotizes the _anonymity_ and _privacy_ of its users.

-This project aims to design a chat app where one can chat anonymously  and can create unlimited chat rooms

 #### 2.2 Tools
 Tools to be utilized include: